 The critical and fiscal success of PlumpJack Winery ultimately inspired the purchase of a new 54-acre property on Howell Mountain.
 CADE Winery, founded in 2005 by partners Conover, Gordon Getty and Gavin Newsom, is nestled against dramatic slopes at an elevation of 1800 feet.
 From the outset of this new endeavor, the partners were committed to building CADE as the first Gold LEED-certified estate winery.
 “No one had ever attempted this, even the contractors, so the responsibility fell to us to develop a completely original plan,” says Conover.

 With CADE’s success mirroring that of PlumpJack’s, the three partners were open to a third winery when the opportunity to purchase an historic property in Stags Leap was presented in the fall of 2011.
 Soon thereafter, in February 2012, they founded Odette Estate.
 Odette, which spans 45 acres and is currently in the late stages of development, will also be Gold LEED-certified and farmed organically.

 Conover spends time at each winery each day.
 “Running wineries isn’t something one does remotely,” he says.
 “It’s an agricultural business and requires a feet in the soil approach to management.
 It’s also a very human business and that means spending time with the people who are the bedrock of our organization.
 Conover lives in St. Helena with his wife, Ann Marie, having raised two daughters who are now in their twenties.
 He is currently serving on the Board of Directors of The Napa Valley Grape Growers.

-Photos from the 37th Annual l’Eté du Vin Events
+Photos From Past l’Eté du Vin Events